ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 /
 ```

-**Answer:** It sent me back to the previous directory (`/`) and printed it.
+It sent me back to the previous directory (`/`) and printed it.
 It's basically a shortcut for jumping between two directories without retyping the path.

 ## Q7 - What additional information does -l give you over plain ls?